s-okai/ernie/content/project/Immunomodulation.md

 +++

 We combine state of the art X-ray measurements with computer simulations and immune cell measurements to delineate structural design principles for molecules that modulate of Toll-like receptor signaling.
-Of particular interest are electrostatically self-assembled antimicrobial peptide-nucleic acid nanocrystals that amplify inflammation in autoimmune disease.
+Of particular interest are electrostatically self-assembled antimicrobial peptide-nucleic acid nanocrystals that amplify inflammation in autoimmune disease (Lee et al. Adv.
+Coll.
+Int.
+Sci 2016, Lee et al. ACS Nano 2017, Lee et al. Nature Comm.
+2019).